dy/signal-struct/readme.md

 // getter is turned into computed s.w // 1

-// can subscribe to reactive sources too let s2 = SignalStruct({
+// can subscribe to reactive sources let s2 = signalStruct({
   p: new Promise(ok => setTimeout(() => ok(123)))
 })
 s2.p  // null